SybylineNetwork/Scarlet/FAQ.md

 If you want to stop logging a certain event to a channel, simply *omit* the channel parameter of the appropriate command, like this: `/set-audit-channel audit-event-type:'Instance Close'`

+### Why is logging delayed by several minutes?

+The system clock of the computer running Scarlet might be behind by a few minutes; you may have to update the system clock.